BlackDice/scent/readme.md

 	engine.addSystem System 'withSetup', (setup) ->
 		# Your system specific config is ready in here

-And that's it.
-It may seem somewhat overwhelming, but don't worry.
-You will not usually need most of it.
-It's just good to know that something like this is available to you.

 #### Multiple engines?

 This is the current limitation of the implementation.
 In case you would have created more engines, each of them would have separate list of entities.
 It would be like having multiple games in one code.
 Single entity can be currently coupled only with single engine.
 This is by design.
-If the need for multiple engines arises in future, I might implement it.
+If the need for multiple engines arises in future, we might implement it.